ubik80/lagrangeSolverForFindingMatrixMultAlgorithms/README.md

 https://www.researchgate.net/publication/301874145_A_Network_That_Learns_Strassen_Multiplication

-It finds float solutions, if you are interested in integer solutions (matrics Wa, Wb, Wc from {-1, 0, 1}), have a look at:
+It finds float solutions, if You are interested in integer solutions (matrics Wa, Wb, Wc from {-1, 0, 1}), have a look at:

 https://github.com/ubik80/searching-for-fast-MM-algorithms